Vision Examples in the Food and Pharmaceutical Industries

 Checking for the presence of campaign stickers on beverage cans

 Inspect the attachment of campaign stickers.
 These stickers are used during campaigns only, so the settings require extra work.
-Conventional vision systems could not detect deviation in position or orientation and sometimes caused the outflow of products without stickers.
+Conventional machine vision could not detect deviation in position or orientation and sometimes caused the outflow of products without stickers.

 Color cameras can accurately detect not only the presence of stickers but also their positions and angles.
 Color registration enables simultaneous detection of various defects, including upside-down attachment, tilt and different types.
 The XG-X/CV-X Series supports a variety of color cameras.
 You can select the optimum camera based on the number of pixels, specifications, and transfer time to match the inspection details.